 Wild, intoxicating, and altogether otherworldly, Madagascar is the only Afro-Asiatic island on the planet, a compelling amalgamation of Indo-Malayan culture and ancient African landscape where rice paddies are just as part of civilization as zebu cattle, and where tribal ancestral adoration locks arms with modern Christian belief.
 Sequestered from its African and Indian motherlands some 88 million years ago, Madagascar now subsists as its own standalone destination, famed for its extreme kaleidoscopic wonderland of nature, most of which you can’t find anywhere else in the world.
 And that’s not an exaggeration.
 Five-percent of all the world’s known animal and plant species can be found here and here alone, with 50-percent of the birds, 80-percent of the flora, 90-percent of the reptiles, and 100-percent of the mammals—including the beloved lemurs—endemic to the island.
 To call it a naturalist’s paradise is an understatement.
+Many of these stunning creatures can be seen in our Madagascar safaris.

 Madagascar is the fourth largest island on Earth, more than twice the size of Great Britain.
 The sheer enormity of its mass coupled with its unique location in the Indian Ocean just south of the equator create both dramatic climate changes and varied terrains of breath-taking beauty.
 To the north, the tropical islands, white beaches, and dazzling coral reefs give way to the dry tsingy peaks, limestone forests, and towering Baobabs of the West.
 Around the capital of Antananarivo, lovingly referred to as “Tana”, the Highlands region is reduced to lush rice paddies in a matter of miles, only to reveal the hike-inducing woodlands and hidden streams to the East and mystical tombs and pristine tribal reserves to the South.
 In Madagascar, there are national parks that see at most 100 visitors per year, resorts so remote they require a private plane or boat to reach them, and days of endless sunshine to the envy of most tropical islands.
 It is the land of secluded and sometimes mind-boggling adventure.